YNHHS Administrative Fellowship

-The two-year administrative fellowship at Yale New Haven Health System provides the Fellow with a valuable broad-based health system experience.
-The Administrative Fellow will rotate among Yale New Haven Hospital, Greenwich Hospital, Bridgeport Hospital, Lawrence + Memorial Hospital, Westerly Hospital and Northeast Medical Group, as well as at the overall health system level, gaining exposure to YNHHS’ corporate services.
-From spending time at small community hospitals, a mid-sized urban hospital, one of the largest academic medical centers in the country to a geographically expansive medical foundation, the fellow is afforded a uniquely diverse experience.
+The YNHHS Administrative Fellowship is a two-year program that provides the fellow with a valuable, broad-based, health system experience.
+During the fellowship, the fellow gains exposure to Yale New Haven Health’s Office of Strategy Management and overall corporate services.
+Fellows are also exposed to Yale New Haven Hospital, Greenwich Hospital, Bridgeport Hospital, Lawrence + Memorial Hospital, Westerly Hospital and Northeast Medical Group.
+From working with small community hospitals, a mid-sized urban hospital, one of the largest academic medical centers in the country to a geographically expansive medical foundation, the fellow is afforded a uniquely diverse experience.

 Examples of former fellowship projects include:

 - Management of the project team for the launch of a 100,000-square-foot ambulatory center

 - Response to and due diligence for strategic affiliation Requests For Proposal

 - Management of Northeast Medical Group’s Quality Measurement Program